julen

 Polaroid

-My nostalgia-driven acquisition.
+Twenty years after they were the rage and driven by nostalgia, I bought one.
 It reminds me of being seven years old and climbing the trees in my grandmother's front yard.
 I used to blow on the film to get them to develop "faster".
 I bought it a few years ago after realizing I wasn't going to see my new photos of my fish until I finished my roll, and sent it off to be developed.
 When I take a picture, I want to use it immediately!
 I want something tangible to delight over.
 I've discovered, however, that if you drop it 145 times, eventually, the emulsifier/coating distributer will go out of whack and ruin your pictures.
 After that, I just gave in and bought a digital camera.

 Poppies